Dakuaan Da Munda 2: Production

 The teaser of the film was released on 10 April 2022.
 The trailer was released on 1 May 2022.

 Music

 The music of the film is composed by Nick Dhammu and Haakam and lyrics are written by Veet Baljit and Gill Raunta.
 The film's background score is composed by Salil Amrute.

 Release

 The film was released worldwide in cinemas on 27 May 2022.

+Home Media Release

+The movie was also Release on the Chaupal OTT platform for the Digital audiences,.